Lumen13/ccs/README.md

 # ccs
 CryptoCurrency Service.
-Trading exchange OHLCV data processing
+Analysis and processing of OHLCV and other data from trading exchanges